 Carolina believes that through yoga we can make an impactful change in the body and mind.
 She has personally experienced more courage, clarity and stability in many areas of her life.
 This proves to be an invaluable tool as we traverse the ups and downs that come our way.
 Carolina's classes leave you feeling realigned, relaxed and powerful.

 Amanda has been teaching vinyasa yoga since 2001.
 She expertly teaches all levels of practitioners and has developed a strong instinct for safely challenging her students while giving them exactly what they need.
-Integrating her study of a variety of styles of yoga, bodywork and anatomy, her classes are full of creative sequencing, expert adjustments, and a strong focus on the breath and movement connection.
+Integrating her study of a variety of styles of yoga, bodywork and anatomy, her classes are full of creative sequencing.

 Sheel has advanced training in Kundalini (500+ hr) and Hatha Yoga (200+ hr).
 She is fascinated with how to apply ancient yoga teachings to today’s lifestyle, particularly to the paths of recovery and motherhood.
 She brings the complementary healing of plant medicine into her classes and has 200+ hr training in medicinal aromatherapy.

 I took my first Ashtanga yoga class in January of 2003 with Natasha Teran.
 Finding myself lucky with an amazing teacher, I have been practicing with Natasha consistently since then.
 After the first few years of practice, Natasha brought me to meet her teacher, Tim Miller.

 Magdalena Patterson is a San Diego based yoga teacher, mother and wife.
 She completed a Masters degree in Public Policy from George Mason University in Virginia in 2006.
 It was during her studies that she first stepped on a yoga mat at her local gym.
 The class was led by an inspiring and free-spirited California woman,...